SS> Maintenance > Import Configuration

 - The Properties tab is used to set up which of the available properties will be included in the import file configuration and how those properties will be organized.

-- Select a property in the Available Properties section and click the Add icon drop-down menu and select Add Property to add it to the import file.
+- Select a property in the Available Properties section and click the Add icon

 - Once a property has been added to the Selected Properties section, it can be edited in the Options section.